On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Determination of the almost simple subgroups

 The stabilizers of the $133$-dimensional modules are (in Atlas notation) $H.3_1$ (it stabilizes all three), and $H.2$ (which stabilizes one of the three).
 (The first group is not $\PGU_3(8)$, which is $H.3_2$.)
-Thus the $2$ definitely exists in the normalizer by \cite[Remark 3.11]{craven2020un}, and the size of the automizer of $H$ in $\mbG$ is either $2$ or $6$.
-Since the inner product of $\Lambda^2(M)$ and $M$ is $1$, one may simply check whether the same holds for some extension of $M$ to $H.3_1$.
-A simple GAP or Magma calculation (or, for the keen reader, a hand calculation using \cite{atlas}) shows that the inner product for any of the self-dual extensions of $M$ to $H.3_1$ is $1$ for $p=0$, and hence $H.3_1$ embeds in $\mbG$ for $p=0$.
+Since the inner product of $\Lambda^2(M)$ and $M$ is $1$, one may simply check whether the same holds for some extension of $M$ to $H.6$.
+A simple GAP or Magma calculation (or, for the keen reader, a hand calculation using \cite{atlas}) shows that the inner product for a single extension of $M$ to $H.6$ is $1$ for $p=0$, and we do this in the supplementary materials for completeness.
+Hence $H.6$ embeds in $\mbG/Z(\mbG)$ for $p=0$.
 The same therefore holds for all odd $p$ by Proposition \ref{prop:p=0impallp}.
-We can check via computer, or using \cite{atlas}, that the particular extension $H.3.2$ that stabilizes the $133$ is the group $H.6$ (as opposed to a group $H.\Sym(3)$).
+We can check via computer, or using \cite{atlas}, that the particular extension $H.3.2$ that stabilizes the $133$ is the group $H.6$ (as opposed to a group $H.\Sym(3)$), and we also do this in the supplementary materials.

 It is left to check the actions of automorphisms of $\mbG$ on $H$.
 Since $H$ is unique up to $\mbG$-conjugacy, all automorphisms stabilize the $\mbG$-class.
 Since the character is rational, field automorphisms must stabilize the character and thus centralize $N_{\mbG}(H)$.
 Thus $H.3$ embeds in $E_7(p)$ for all odd $p$, as claimed in the proposition.